IronPop34/FED2201/Assignments/11 - React Doc Scavenger Hunt/REDME.md

 What is JSX?

-	JavaScript and XML is a markup language that extends JavaScript and is used for writing components.
+	JSX (JavaScript and XML) is a markup language that extends JavaScript and is used for writing components.

 Explain the different types of components.